zprima/zprima/README.md

 ### Hi there 👋

-By day a **Ruby on Rails** developer, crafting web applications on the backend.
-I also explore mobile and other technologies, to see what's new.
-Check out my GitHub repositories for a glimpse into my coding adventures! 🚀

-🌱 Currently, I'm diving into iOS with SwiftUI.
-Why?
-Because I'm on a mission to create something truly exciting! ✨

 <!--
 **zprima/zprima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.